 When asked which spider people are most scared of, undoubtedly the black widow will always be on the top of the list.
 In reality, no human in the United States has died from a black widow spider bite in over 10 years.
 Although the female black widow spider is the most venomous in North America, the mortality rate associated with their bites is less than 1%.

 Symptoms of a black widow bite, when venom has been injected, can be varied and may resemble other medical conditions.
-The site of the bite will generally take redness and swelling, paired with a burning sensation or dull pain.
-Other signs of poison can include headache, development of a rash, increased saliva production, chest pain and respiratory problems.
+Other signs of poisoning can include headache, development of a rash, increased saliva production, chest pain, and respiratory problems.

 If you are struggling with a black widow problem at your home or business, give us a call or visit our website to start a no-obligation black widow evaluation.
 The talented technicians at Arrow Exterminators can identify any type of pest and identify the best course of treatment to get rid of it.
 We’ll create a custom pest control plan to make sure we eliminate every last one from your home and keep them away for good!